-Fair value is determined by or under the direction of the Company's Board of Directors.
-See Note 2 for further details.
-Non-income producing equity securities at June 30, 2013.
-Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities.
-Approximately 61% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
-In addition, (e) approximately 60% of such senior secured loans have floors of 1.0% to 1.75%.
-The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
-The stated interest rate represents the weighted average interest rate at June 30, 2013 of all contracts within the specified loan facility.
+Non-income producing equity securities at June 30, 2014.
+Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns

+Trainsaction and other information to hori-continued, arimated investments under the investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities.

+Approximately 71% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
+In addition, approximately 70% of such senior secured loans have floors of 0.50% to 1.50%.
+The borrower under a senior secured loan generally (e) has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
+The stated interest rate represents the weighted average interest rate at June 30, 2014 of all contracts within the specified loan facility.